hindman/mvs/README.md

 ```

 If you don't want to rename paths immediately but do want to prepare everything
-for renaming, including performing the checks for problems, you use the library
+for renaming, including performing the checks for problems, you can use the
-in a more deliberative fashion: first prepare; then check the information
+library in a more deliberative fashion: first prepare; then check the
-provided by the plan; if desired, proceed with renaming; and in the event of
+information provided by the plan; if desired, proceed with renaming; and in the
-unexpected failure, get information on which item failed.
+event of unexpected failure, get information about which item led to the
+exception.

 ```python
 # The library's supported imports.